No results found

 Diabetes by sex

-Men and women have similar rates of diabetes: 14.2% for men and 12.4% for women in NDSR.
+In 2020, men and women had similar rates of diabetes: 14.2% for men and 12.4% for women in NDSR.
 Men had higher diagnosis rates: 11.6%, compared with 8.8% for women.
 Women with diabetes have increased rates of heart disease as well as a higher risk of diabetes-related complications like blindness, kidney disease, and depression.

 Diabetes by race/ethnicity